jmcgeogh/Perception_673/README.md

 This file describes how to run the project3.py file

-1) The project3.py file and the six image files will all be located in the .zip folder.
-Ensure they are all moved to the same location before running the file
+1) The six image files will all be located in the a google drive folder, the link to which is in the report.
+Ensure they are all moved to the same location before running the file as the image names were chnaged for this project.
 2) At the top of the project3.py file is the list of imports, make sure that all have been added to your system.
 For this project you will need numpy, cv2, math, sys, matplotlib, and matplotlib.cm
 3) Run the file
 4) The user will be prompted to select which set of photos to run the file with, make your selection